Texture Meets Minimalism: Advanced Techniques for Creating Captivating Drawings

 - Dan Flavin: Famous for his light installations

-- Agnes Martin: Recognized for her grid paintings
+- Agnes Martin: Recognized for her subtle grid paintings

 - Frank Stella: Celebrated for his shaped canvases

-These artists changed how we think about art.
+These artists left a lasting impact on the art world.
 They showed that art could be simple yet powerful.
 Their ideas continue to influence artists today.
 They pushed the boundaries of what could be considered art.
+Their work changed how we think about space, form, and materials in art.

 Minimalism as a Movement: Impact on Modern Art

-Minimalism's influence went beyond visual arts.
-It affected music, literature, and design.
+Its ideas spread to music, literature, and design.
 In architecture, it led to simple, clean designs.
 In product design, it promoted user-friendly objects.
-The movement's ideas continue to shape how we see and create art today.
+The movement's principles continue to shape how we see and create art today.
+Its influence can be seen in many aspects of contemporary culture.

 Minimalist Art in the United States: Local Perspectives